GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/deployment/edge-server/deploytoserver.md

 _Warning:_ This procedure will wipe all the data that is currently in both USB drives.

+Run on Setup Workstation
+{: .label .label-blue}

-The following steps should be run on the _setup machine_ (your Linux or macOS):
+The following steps should be run on the _setup workstation_ (your Linux or macOS):

 1. Switch to the current project: